AJGreaves/picflip/testing.md

     - Confirmed that clicking the close button closes the modal and reset the game.
 8. Standard win modal
     - Played the game to get a lower score than my high score, confirmed that the standard win modal is launched.
-    - Confirmed that the win modal displayes the correct number of stars for the score achieved in the current game.
+    - Confirmed that the win modal displays the correct number of stars for the score achieved in the current game.
     - Confirmed that the win audio file plays when the modal is launched.
     - Confirmed that clicking the close button closes the modal and reset the game.
 9. Footer tab
     - Clicked the footer tab at the bottom of the screen and confirmed that it lifts up without affecting the height of the browser window.
     - Clicked the footer tab again to confirm the animation back downwards.
-    - Hovered mouse over the github icon and confirmed that the hover effect is animated.
+    - Hovered mouse over the GitHub icon and confirmed that the hover effect is animated.
-    - Clicked the github icon and confirmed that the link is opened in a new tab.
+    - Clicked the GitHub icon and confirmed that the link is opened in a new tab.

 ### Testing undertaken on tablet and phone devices
 All steps below were repeated to test mobile specific elements on the developers 2 Samsung phones and tablet.